Rich and crunchy, these make the ultimate sweet treat to enjoy

+with a coffee.
 This recipe is made in three stages - the basic

 To make the shortbread

-Put in the oven and turn the oven down to 150ºC/Gas Mark 2.
+- Put in the oven and turn the oven down to 150ºC/Gas Mark 2.

-Take out and cool on a rack, still in the tin.
+- Take out and cool on a rack, still in the tin.
 The result

-To make the pecan filling
+To make the pecan filling:

 nuts just once or twice until roughly broken.

 To make the chocolate crust

-Cool until set, then cut into squares.
+- Cool until set, then cut into squares.